 They found that the partners with DM1 experienced physical, cognitive and psychosocial barriers to performing roles and participating in activities in life, leading to postponing, avoiding, adapting or giving up activities.
 The unaffected partners reported experiencing increasing burdens, feeling they had to do everything, including prompting their affected partners to act.
 In addition, couples described a lack of understanding of the DM-affected person’s condition by relatives and friends, the healthcare system and society in general.
 They described the healthcare system in the Netherlands as fragmented and uncoordinated, with each set of professionals looking at one aspect of DM1 at a time and no one putting the whole picture together or understanding the impact of the disease on daily life.

 Resources for Caregivers

 Supporting caregivers and families is one of the most important things we do.
-Visit the links below to explore some of the caregiver resources available on the MDF website.
-If you don’t find what you need, contact the Foundation.
+Visit the links below to explore some of the caregiver resources available on the Myotonic website.
+If you don’t find what you need, Myotonic.
 We’re here to help.

 Join us, November 23rd, for a Meditation for Caregivers - a virtual, hour-long session with Dr. Genie Palmer, a meditation teacher and former associate professor and researcher at Sofia University.

-2014 MDF Annual Conference Community-Led Track: Caregiver Focus (a 45-minute presentation discussing challenges facing caregivers)
+2014 Myotonic Annual Conference Community-Led Track: Caregiver Focus (a 45-minute presentation discussing challenges facing caregivers)

-2014 MDF Annual Conference: Advocating in the Clinic – Educating & Supporting Your Doctors (a 54-minute presentation on becoming your own healthcare advocate and educating your doctors about your needs)
+2014 Myotonic Annual Conference: Advocating in the Clinic – Educating & Supporting Your Doctors (a 54-minute presentation on becoming your own healthcare advocate and educating your doctors about your needs)